Insomniac2904/Image-Resizer-Electron/README.md

 ## Built With

-Made using HTML, CSS, ELCETRONJS.Here are a few examples.
+Made using HTML, CSS, ElectronJS.Here are a few examples.

 ## Getting Started